Congratulations on joining the Biomedicine cohort!

 - When do I choose my Major?

 You do not need to formally choose your major until you are re-enrolling into your third year.
-The only consideration you need to make when enrolling into your first year is whether you may like to take Bioengineering or Psychology.
-If this is you then you should enrol into the Bioengineering or Psychology subjects as listed above.
+The only consideration you need to make when enrolling into your first year is whether you may like to take Biomedical Engineering Systems or Psychology.
+If this is you then you should enrol into the Foundation elective subjects as advised above.

 - When do I get my timetable?